-India is being hit by a second wave, bigger which is growing much faster than last year's.
-Over 300,000 new infections a day are being reported - the highest in the world.
-The virus is rife in villages across the country as well as cities and slums.
-There are critical shortages of oxygen and medication in the hospitals.
-People are being turned away.
-People are dying.
+India was hit by a second wave, bigger which spread quickly, with thousands of new infections reported daily - the highest in the world.
+The virus spread through villages, cities and slums.
+With critical shortages of oxygen and medication in the hospitals, many were being turned away.
+Thousand died.

 The healthcare infrastructure is creaking at the seams with government hospitals and testing centres overwhelmed, turning patients away.

 This is why we do what we do!

 What we are doing: 2020